-As a featured political correspondent in 2004, Mitchell was a regular panelist on msnbc’s “Hardball” and was the first reporter to break the story that Democratic presidential nominee Sen. John Kerry had chosen Sen. John Edwards as his vice presidential running mate.
+As a featured political correspondent in 2004, Mitchell was the first reporter to break the story that Democratic presidential nominee Sen. John Kerry had chosen Sen. John Edwards as his vice presidential running mate.

-In September 2005, Mitchell authored “Talking Back,” a memoir about her experiences as one of the first women to cover five presidents, Congress, and foreign policy.
+In September 2005, Mitchell authored “Talking Back,” a memoir about her experiences as one of the first women to cover five presidents, congress and foreign policy.
 That year, Mitchell also received the prestigious Goldsmith Career Award for Excellence in Journalism from the John F. Kennedy School of Government.
-In 2004, the Radio-Television News Directors Association (RTNDA) honored Mitchell with the Leonard Zeidenberg Award for her contribution to the protection of First Amendment Freedoms.
+In 2004, the Radio Television Digital News Association (RTDNA) honored Mitchell with the Leonard Zeidenberg Award for her contribution to the protection of First Amendment freedoms.

-Mitchell’s extensive and varied reports include a series of exclusive interviews over the years with Cuban President Fidel Castro.
+Mitchell has closely covered the complex U.S.-Cuban relationship for decades and led network coverage of the historic thaw with the island country, beginning in 2014.
+Her extensive and varied reports include a series of exclusive interviews over the years with Cuban President Fidel Castro.
 Her unprecedented access resulted in a one-hour documentary on Cuba in December 2003.
 Throughout 2002 and 2003, Mitchell covered the United Nations debate leading up to the Iraq war and provided detailed reports on the questions surrounding pre-war intelligence and weapons of mass destruction.
-As a longtime analyst of the intelligence community, Mitchell’s past assignments for NBC have included exclusive reports from North Korea, Afghanistan, the Middle East, Bosnia, Kosovo, Pakistan and Haiti.
+As a longtime analyst of the intelligence community, Mitchell's past assignments for NBC News have included exclusive reports from North Korea, Afghanistan, the Middle East, Bosnia, Kosovo, Pakistan and Haiti.

-From 1988-1992, Mitchell served as chief congressional correspondent.
-During that time, she played a major role in reporting on the budget, the savings and loan bailout, the Clarence Thomas hearings, and other legislative issues.
-She also served as a regular political analyst on “Today” and was a panelist in the second Bush-Dukakis presidential debate.
+From 1988 to 1992, Mitchell served as the network’s chief congressional correspondent, playing a major role in reporting on the budget, the savings and loan bailout, the Clarence Thomas hearings and other legislative issues.
+She also served as a regular political analyst on “TODAY” and was a panelist in the second Bush-Dukakis presidential debate.

-Over the years, Mitchell has appeared on “Meet the Press” as a panelist and substitute host.
-An acclaimed political reporter, during the 1988 Republican National Convention, she beat both the competition and presidential candidate George Bush with the announcement that Bush had chosen Dan Quayle to be his running mate.
+During the 1988 Republican National Convention, she beat both the competition and presidential candidate George Bush with the announcement that Bush had chosen Dan Quayle to be his running mate.
+She was also a panelist in the final Bush-Dukakis presidential debate.

-Mitchell joined NBC News in 1978 as a general correspondent based in Washington, DC.
-In 1979, she was named NBC’s energy correspondent.
+Mitchell joined NBC News in 1978 as a general correspondent based in Washington, D.C.
+In 1979, she was named NBC News energy correspondent.
 In that capacity, she reported on the energy crisis and the Three Mile Island nuclear incident.
-Before joining NBC, she was a correspondent for WDVM-TV (then WTOP), the CBS affiliate in Washington, DC.
+Before joining NBC News, she was a correspondent for WDVM-TV (then WTOP), the CBS affiliate in Washington, D.C.
 From 1967-1976, she was a broadcast journalist for KYW Radio and KYW-TV in Philadelphia.

-A native of New York, Mitchell received a B.A. degree in English literature from the University of Pennsylvania where she currently serves as a Trustee, a member of the Executive Committee and Chairman of the Annenberg School Advisory Board.
-She also serves on the board of the Colonial Williamsburg Foundation and is a member of the Gridiron Club.
+A native of New York, Mitchell received a B.A. degree in English literature from the University of Pennsylvania where she is a past Vice Chair of the Board of Trustees and currently services as Chair of the Board of Overseers of the School of Arts and Sciences.
+She also serves on the board of the America's Promise Alliance and is a member of the Gridiron Club.

-Mitchell is married to former Federal Reserve Board Chairman Alan Greenspan and resides in Washington, DC.
-Follow Mitchell on Twitter: @mitchellreports.
+Mitchell is married to former Federal Reserve Board Chairman Alan Greenspan and resides in Washington, D.C.